makandra/secret_service/README.md

     rake secret_service:store

-The secret will be read from STDIN.
+The secret you'll put into your code as well as the final secret that will be returned are read from STDIN.
+You can leave the first one blank to have it generated automatically.

 To show a previously stored secret, use

-    rake secret_service:show SOURCE_SECRET=the_source_secret
+    rake secret_service:show

 where `the_source_secret` is the secret used in the `SecretService.secret(...)` call